Biogas from biomass

 Collecting and using biogas from landfills

-Some landfills reduce methane gas emissions simply by burning—or flaring—the methane gas.
-Burning methane produces CO2, but CO2 is not as strong a greenhouse gas as methane.
-Many landfills collect biogas, treat it, and then sell the methane.
+In the United States, regulations under the Clean Air Act require municipal-solid-waste landfills of a certain size to install and operate a landfill gas collection and control system.
+Some landfills reduce landfill gas emissions by capturing and burning—or flaring—the landfill gas.
+Burning the methane in landfill gas produces CO2, but CO2 is not as strong a greenhouse gas as methane.
+Many landfills collect landfill gas, treat it to remove CO2, water vapor, and hydrogen sulfide, and then sell the methane.
 Some landfills use the methane gas to generate electricity.

 Using biogas from animal waste